informalsystems/multisig/README.md

 localname = "mycorp-multisig"   # name of this key in a signer's local keystore - can be different for everyone
 ```

-### Configure gas and fee
+### Configure gas

-If you specify default values for `gas` and `fee` in the configuration file those will be used instead of the hard-coded
+If you specify a default value for `gas` in the configuration file those will be used instead of the hard-coded
 values coded in the tool.

-For example, to set a default fee of `10000` and default gas of `300000` add this to the config file:
+For example, to set a default gas of `300000` add this to the config file:
 ```
-defaultFee = 10000
 defaultGas = 300000
 ```

-> Note: In the near future, multisig will support flags that you will be able to use to specify gas and fees.
+> Note: multisig also supports flags that you can specify gas and fees for transaction commands.

 ### Configure your Chains